jlibovicky/jlibovicky.github.io/_posts/2023-05-03-MTML-Highlights-April.md

 lang: en
 ---

-Here is my monthly summray of what new papers and preprints are liked the most during the previous month.
+Here is my monthly summary of what new papers and preprints are liked the most during the previous month.

 ## [Multilingual Machine Translation with Large Language Models: Empirical Results and Analysis](https://arxiv.org/abs/2304.04675v1)